mazzielafa/myinsuranceapp-v1/README.md

 # My Insurance App

+# Copy of My Insurance App repo in order to practice manual and automated testing

 ## Install Dependencies
 - pip3 install -r requirements.txt
   - If you have old version of project: